 However, understanding the symptoms and warning signs of depression can be valuable in understanding your friends.
 Educating yourself on what depression may look like when you are not the one experiencing symptoms can guide you in how to react.

 Symptoms of depression can vary.
 However, knowing the symptoms might give you a better idea of what someone is going through.

 According to the National Institute of Mental Health, symptoms of depression may include but are not limited to the following:

-- Difficulty sleeping or sleeping too much
+- Changes in sleeping patterns (difficulty sleeping or sleeping too much)

 - Low self-esteem and feelings of worthlessness